-6. Environmental decontamination
+6. Environmental Decontamination

 Strong biosecurity is needed during any outbreak.
-Appropriate sanitation should be used during this time, with attention to the order of cleaning - start with the most naïve, healthy population, then move to the quarantined population, then clean the isolation population last.
+Appropriate sanitation should be used during this time, with attention to the order of cleaning - start with the most naïve, healthy population, then move to the quarantined population, and then clean the isolation population last.
 Personal protective equipment, such as gowns, booties and gloves, is highly recommended to reduce any possible pathogen spread.

-7. Effective documentation and communication
+7. Effective Documentation and Communication

 Correct documentation of location, clinical signs, vaccination, diagnostics, and treatment are vital to outbreak management.
-Clear information should be accessible to all staff during an outbreak to ensure there is no misinformation Page 2 of 3 and staff can understand and implement the response practices.
-Outbreak response for CDV may need to include community communication with transfer shelters or adopters of dogs that may have been exposed, local veterinary clinics, and the public at large via media sources.
-When considering dogs for adoption after a CDV quarantine or isolation, adopter education and communication is critical.
+Clear information should be accessible to all staff during an outbreak to ensure there is no misinformation and that staff can understand and implement the response practices.
+Outbreak response for CDV may need to include community communication with transfer shelters or adopters of dogs that may have been exposed, local veterinary clinics and the public at large via media sources.
+When considering dogs for adoption after a CDV quarantine or isolation, adopter education and communication are critical.